AnguloDev10/Pokedex-flutter/README.md

 # Pokedex
-A simple pokedex with flutter
+A simple pokedex with flutter using IA for predict 4 pokemons